bogeeee/restfuncs/readme.md

 # Tips & tricks
 ### Using typescript to automatically trim the output into the desired form
-By default, restfuncs shapes the result of your remote methods into the exact declared typescript type.
-Meaning, it trims off all extra properties.
+By default, restfuncs trims off all extra properties in the result of your remote methods to match the exact declared typescript type.
 You can make use of this in combination with these two handy typescript utility types: [Pick<Type, Keys>](using Pick and Omit) and [Omit<Type, Keys>](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys)
 Example:
 ````typescript